xiutian/xiutian.github.io/_news/announcement_5.md

 related_posts: false
 ---

-2 papers are accepted to EMNLP 2024 Main Conference, and 1 paper to Findings! :sparkles:
+2 papers are accepted to EMNLP 2024 Main Conference, and 1 paper to Findings! :us: